What treatment can be recommended in patients with local recurrence after partial nephrectomy

-Partial nephrectomy is the recommended treatment of patients with localized nonmetastatic stage-T1 renal cell carcinoma.
-However, there remains a risk for local recurrence due to incomplete surgery despite the surgical technique used.
+Partial nephrectomy is the recommended treatment of patients with localised nonmetastatic stage-T1 renal cell carcinoma.
+However, a risk for local recurrence remains due to incomplete surgery despite the surgical technique used.

 |Organiser||European School of Urology (ESU)|

-CME: This webinar is accredited with 1 European CME credit (ECMEC®) upon completion of the questionnaire after attending the live webinar.
+CME: This e-course is accredited with 1 European CME credit (ECMEC®) upon completion.

 Contact our organiser